 I’m Julie, and I am the creator of Indigo Eye Consulting.
 My art is one of critical thought, and the mission of my company is the reduction and prevention of poverty and suffering.
 It’s a business of problem-solving, and love.
 I offer consultation, conflict resolution, and change management services.

 Abundance is our birthright.
 We are the change we seek 🙂

 I’m a self-taught illustrator and artist in Seafoam, NS.
 I work with a variety of traditional and digital media, and am greatly inspired by the beauty of our natural world.
 Visit my online store or email me regarding commissioned work!

 Timothy MacDonald is a current resident of Thomas Lane group home.
 During his daily visits to Perfect Diversity, Tim spends his time painting and writing poetry.
-Local community members know Tim as the stores artist in residence.
+Local community members know Tim as Perfect Diversity’s artist in residence.
 His work is inspired by his experiences, conversations, events or surroundings each and every day!

 I use photos and blend them together to create photo art.
 Sometimes they are my own photos and sometimes they are photos I have purchased the rights to use.
 I have created album covers, posters, certificates, newsletters, cards and some images just for fun that are suitable for framing.

 My name is Bonnie Cotter and I proud to be the Project Coordinator for Creative Pictou County.
 I welcome you to contact me at any time if you have any questions.
 My plan is to be able to visit each of you in the coming months, to let you know what is in the works for the future and see how Creative Pictou County can be of service to you.
 See you soon!
 You can also get ahold of me by emailing me at firstname.lastname@example.org.

 I am a full-time water color artist living in Pictou County.
 I love what I do, knowing it is amazing to be able to share my work with people around the county.
 You can also find my artwork at the Aberdeen Hospital.